E3SM-Project/gdess/README.md

 ## Overview

-This package facilitates comparison of simulated atmospheric CO<sub>2</sub> against observational data.
+GDESS facilitates comparison of simulated atmospheric CO<sub>2</sub> against observational data.
 Specifically, it selects, loads, and parses the observational datasets and model simulations to be in a consistent structure and generates data visualizations for several diagnostic use cases.